 The Board adopted a formal mechanism for evaluating its performance and as well as thatof its Committees and Individual Directors including Independent Directors and includingthe Chairman of the Board.
 The exercise was carried out through a structured evaluationprocess covering various aspects of the Board functioning such as composition of the Board& Committees experience & competencies performance of specific duties &obligations contribution at the meetings and otherwise independent judgment governanceissues etc. In a separate meeting of Independent Directors performance of Non-IndependentDirectors performance of the Board as a whole and performance of the Chairman was alsoevaluated.

 SUBSIDIARIES JOINT VENTURES AND ASSOCIATE COMPANIES

-The Company has 1 (One) Wholly Owned Subsidiary as on March 31 2016.
-There is noassociate company within the meaning of Section 2(6) of the Companies Act 2013.
+The Company has 1 (One) wholly owned subsidiary Company as on March 31 2017.
+There isno associate company within the meaning of Section 2(6) of the Companies Act 2013.
 Therehas been no material change in the nature of the business of the subsidiary.

 MANAGEMENT DISCUSSION AND ANALYSIS

 A brief composite summary of performance of the business and functions of the Companyis provided in a separate section and forms a part of this report.